 My work has been featured in The Conversation, the London School of Economics and Politics, DiverseScholar, Latino Rebels, The Humanist, and Women’s Policy Action Tank.
 See my full list of academic publications and other selected writing.
-Read more about the various blogs and social media profiles that I manage or watch some of my sociology videos.

 Since 2006, I have been an Adjunct Research Fellow with Swinburne University, in the Faculty of Health, Arts and Design.

 In 2007, I founded the Applied Sociology Thematic Group, within The Australian Sociological Association, serving researchers working outside universities.
 In 2009, I established Sociology at Work (S@W).
 S@W is an international network of applied sociology practitioners, activists and students.
 We have a current membership of almost 34,000 people across our website and social media platforms.
 I maintain our blog, website and social pages.